 What are the system requirements to install Trici?

 Trici is currently available for macOS (10.12 or higher) and Ubuntu Linux(14.10 or higher).
 The system RAM should be 8 GB or more.
-For macOS, Trici only supports the Intel chips architecture.
-Apple Silicon support is in the works.
+For macOS, separate builds are available for Intel and Apple Silicon.

 Where is my data stored?